 In partnership with the Stranger and the Cloud Room, The Goodship Higher Education presents intimate conversations with some of our regions most brilliant minds, covering topics from space travel to re-animation to modernist cuisine.
 Our goal is to present some of the most innovative, mind-bending, revolutionary and extraordinary ideas happening in art, technology, science and philosophy.
 We invite both the audience and speakers alike to hop “on the Goodship” (read: have consumed marijuana).
 This allows us to look at the world through a difference lens, and we think that it is a fun and enlightening experiment to partner altered states with big ideas.

-The lecture series of The Goodship Higher Education takes place on a monthly basis during the Spring and Fall of each year.
+The lecture series of The Goodship Higher Education takes place on a quarterly basis.
 With a focus on exploring uncharted territory, lead by the most innovative and successful experts in their fields, The Goodship Higher Education takes us through mind-bending applications of science, arts, and social development, and how they help shape the future of humanity and culture.

-Stay tuned for new lecture dates and locations.
+Stay tuned for further lecture dates and locations.

 In a galaxy of a trillion planets, it’s hardly unreasonable to believe that there are other worlds with not only life, but intelligent life.
 For a half-century, a small group of scientists has tried to detect cosmic confreres with experiments designed to eavesdrop on their radio transmissions.
 But so far, there’s not been a peep from the cosmos.
 Does this mean that humans are the smartest beings in this part of the universe – or maybe in all of it?
 We’ll talk about how we’re scanning the skies, and what could account for the silence so far.